barbarer/py4e-int/_sources/turtles/Exercises.rst

    :answer_a: Tree
    :answer_b: Hourglass
    :answer_c: Diamond
+   :answer_d: Rectangle
    :correct: b
    :feedback_a: Incorrect!
 Think of what the heading would be for each triangle.
 Try again.
    :feedback_b: Correct!
 This is the correct shape that will be printed from this code.
    :feedback_c: Incorrect!
 Think of what the heading would be for each triangle.
 Try again.
+   :feedback_d: Incorrect!
+Try to draw it yourself.

-   What is printed when this code is run. output of combining two different shape funtions?
+   What is drawn when the following code runs?

    .. code-block:: python